geobtaa/metadata/handbook.md

 - the roles and activities undertaken by Task Force members and the Metadata Coordinator

 The [project glossary](https://sites.google.com/umn.edu/btaa-gdp/about/project-documents/glossary) defines many of the terms in this guide.

+Changes for Version 4.0 (July 2021)
+- Incorporation of GEOMG Metadata Editor
+- Upgrade to Aardvark Metadata Schema for GeoBlacklight

 > **_Changes for version 3 (Oct, 2019)_**
 - GeoNetwork and Omeka deprecated